Wineville Chicken Coop murders: Imprisonment and execution

-Canadian police arrested Northcott and his mother on September 19, 1928.
-Because of errors in the extradition paperwork, they were not returned to Los Angeles until November 30, 1928.

-While the two were being held in British Columbia awaiting extradition to California, Sarah confessed to the murders, including the murder of nine-year-old Walter Collins.
+Canadian police arrested Northcott and Sarah Louise on September 19, 1928.
+Because of errors in the extradition paperwork, they were not returned to Los Angeles until November 30.
+While the two were being held in British Columbia awaiting extradition, Sarah confessed to the murders, including the murder of nine-year-old Walter Collins.
 But before extradition, she retracted her confession, as did Northcott, who had confessed to killing more than five boys.

-After Northcott and his mother had been extradited from British Columbia to California, Sarah once again confessed and pleaded guilty to killing Collins.
-She was not tried, as upon her plea of guilty, Superior Court Judge Morton sentenced her to life imprisonment on December 31, 1928, sparing her a death sentence because she was a woman.
-During her sentencing hearing, she claimed that her son was innocent and offered numerous claims about his parentage, including that he was an illegitimate son of an English nobleman, that she was Gordon's grandmother and that he was the result of incest between her husband Cyrus George Northcott and their daughter.
-She also stated that as a child, Gordon was sexually abused by the entire family.
+After they had been extradited, Sarah once again confessed and pleaded guilty to killing Collins.
+She was not tried, as upon her plea of guilty, she was sentenced to life imprisonment on December 31, sparing her a death sentence because she was a woman.
+During her sentencing hearing, she claimed that her son was innocent and offered numerous claims about his parentage, including that he was an illegitimate son of an English nobleman, that she was his grandmother, and that he was the result of incest between her husband Cyrus George Northcott and their daughter.
+She also stated that as a child, he was sexually abused by the entire family.
 After sentencing, Sarah attempted to commit suicide and begged the authorities to spare her son's life.
 After learning that her son would be hanged, Sarah begged the authorities to hang her as well.
 She served her sentence at Tehachapi State Prison and was paroled in 1940.
 She died in 1944.

 Gordon Northcott was implicated in the murder of Collins, but because his mother had already confessed and been sentenced for it, the state did not prosecute Northcott for that murder.
 It was speculated that Northcott may have killed as many as 20 boys, but the state of California could not produce evidence to support that allegation.
 Ultimately, the state only brought an indictment against Northcott for the murders of an unidentified underage Mexican national (known as the "headless Mexican") and the brothers Lewis and Nelson Winslow (aged 12 and 10, respectively).
 The brothers had been reported missing from Pomona on May 16, 1928.

-In early 1929, Northcott's trial was held before judge George R. Freeman in Riverside County, California.
-The jury heard that Northcott had kidnapped, molested, tortured and murdered the Winslow brothers and the "headless Mexican" in 1928.
-On February 8, 1929, the 27-day trial ended and Northcott was convicted of the murders.

-On February 13, 1929, Freeman sentenced Northcott to death, and Northcott was hanged on October 2, 1930, at San Quentin State Prison.
+In early 1929, Northcott's trial was held before Judge George R. Freeman in Riverside County, California.
+The jury heard that Northcott had kidnapped, molested, tortured and murdered the Winslow brothers and the "headless Mexican."
+On February 8 the 27-day trial ended, and Northcott was convicted of the murders.
+On February 13 Freeman sentenced Northcott to death, and Northcott was hanged on October 2, 1930, at San Quentin State Prison.
 He was 23 years old.